kavenp/Simple_Android_TowerDefense_ITProj/Readme.md

 Tests are run in separate scenes.
 These are located in the Tests directory.
 Run these scenes in the usual way.
 Errors indicate that not all tests were successful.

+Some tests are driven by the Unity Test Tools framework.
+To run these tests, go to the Integration Tests tab, or click Unity Test Tools -> Integration Test Runner to open the dockable window.
+In this window press Run All.
+A tick indicates success, a cross indicates failure.